weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 about “‘oriented boundaries’ of certain sets as well.
 We shall now describe this briefly.

-Let Q" be the standard simplex in R", let ¢, be the identity mapping with domain Q".
+Let Q" be the standard simplex in R", let c, be the identity mapping with domain Q".
 As we saw in Sec.
 10.26, o, may be regarded as a positively oriented n-simplex in R".
-Its boundary do, is an affine (# — 1)-chain.
+Its boundary do, is an affine (# - 1)-chain.
 This chain is called the positively oriented boundary of the set Q".

 For example, the positively oriented boundary of Q3 is

-les, e;. e3] — [0,e;, e3] + [0, ef, e5] — [0, ey, e,].
+les, e;. e3] - [0,e;, e3] + [0, ef, e5] - [0, ey, e,].

-Now let 7 be a 1-1 mapping of Q" into R", of class ¢”, whose Jacobian is positive (at least in the interior of Q").
+Now let 7 be a 1-1 mapping of Q" into R", of class c”, whose Jacobian is positive (at least in the interior of Q").
 Let E = T(Q").
 By the inverse function theorem, E is the closure of an open subset of R".
-We define the positively oriented boundary of the set E to be the (n — 1)-chain
+We define the positively oriented boundary of the set E to be the (n - 1)-chain

 OT = T (day),
-and we may denote this (n — 1)-chain by GE.
+and we may denote this (n - 1)-chain by GE.
 INTEGRATION OF DIFFERENTIAL FORMS 271

-An obvious question occurs here: If E=T,(Q") = T,(Q"), and if both T, and T, have positive Jacobians, is it true that 07, = ¢7,?
+An obvious question occurs here: If E=T,(Q") = T,(Q"), and if both T, and T, have positive Jacobians, is it true that 07, = c7,?
 That is to say, does the equality

 J w =| w
 eT oT,

-hold for every (n — 1)-form w?
+hold for every (n - 1)-form w?
 The answer is yes, but we shall omit the proof.
 (To see an example, compare the end of this section with Exercise 17.)

 One can go further.
 Let